A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: SED Modeling

 The modeling results of the SEDs for the three active periods (P1–P3) are shown in Figure~\ref{fig:sed}, and the corresponding best-fit parameters are listed in Table~\ref{tab:model_parameters}.
 The model corresponding to the best-fit parameters is shown as a blue solid line, while the associated model uncertainty is shown in gray.
 In all three active states, the emission up to the optical/UV band is dominated by synchrotron radiation from relativistic electrons.
 The X-ray emission is primarily produced via SSC scattering, whereas the HE $\gamma$-ray emission is explained by the EIC component.
-Although the SEDs correspond to different activity states, the derived model parameters do not show significant variations across the three periods.
+The MWL fitting is successful in optical/ UV and in $\gamma$-rays, while soft X-rays are over predicted, especially in P3.
+This is likely due to the fixed value of $\gamma_{\rm min}=100$ adopted in the fitting algorithm: higher values of this parameter will result in a modeling more in line with the hard X-ray spectrum.
+The three SEDs correspond to selected active periods with adequate MWL coverage, rather than to a set of states chosen to span the full observed brightness range of the source.
+Within this limited sample, the derived model parameters do not show large variations across the three periods once uncertainties in the fitted parameters are considered.
 The power-law index of the emitting electron population remains close to $\sim 2$ in all epochs.
 The cutoff Lorentz factor shows a modest increase from P1 to P3, with $\log \gamma_{\rm cut}$ changing from 4.02 to 4.56, indicating that electrons are accelerated to higher maximum energies during the later activity state.
 The magnetic field strength remains consistent within uncertainties, with $\log B \sim -1.1$ to $-1.4$, while the size of the emitting region is also stable, $\log R \simeq 17.6$.
 The electron power is comparable in P1 and P2, with $\log L_{\rm e}\approx 46.48$, and decreases moderately in P3 to $\log L_{\rm e}=46.33$.
 Finally, the magnetic power, computed as $L_{B}=\pi c R_b^2 \Gamma^2 U_{B}$, is lower than the electron power in all periods $\log L_{\rm B}\approx 44.4-45.1$, implying a particle-dominated emitting region during these outburst states.
+These parameters should not be interpreted as a unique description of the intrinsic source evolution.
+They rather show that, once the Doppler factor is fixed to the value inferred from the precession model, the observed SEDs can be reproduced with physical parameters typical of FSRQ jets.